DavidMower/OceanDiver/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - All images in this documentation are hosted here https://davidmower.imgur.com/all/?third_party=1.
-- map of world map to show levels location is based on https://free-images.com/display/map_world.html (marked as Public Domain)
+- Map of world map to show levels location is based on https://free-images.com/display/map_world.html (marked as Public Domain)